Please Make Yourself (un)Comfortable - Chapter One

 Also, while a business establishment that uses the word “Honest” in its name suggests it is making up for some suspicious deficit, if it isn’t, then it suggests, I would argue, self-deprecation.
 However, this was undone considerably by the sign on the outside of that building, which was seventy-five feet long and twenty-three high, and the font, which was simply gigantic.

-Also, that sign was surrounded with 23,000 seemingly never-silent flickering light bulbs that made you feel dizzy, as though you might have had too much cotton candy, or that you had somehow found yourself on the seedier edge of Las Vegas.
+Also, that sign was surrounded by 23,000 seemingly never-silent flickering light bulbs that made you feel dizzy, as though you might have had too much cotton candy, or that you had somehow found yourself on the seedier edge of Las Vegas.

 In truth, you weren’t visiting an emporium.
 You were visiting “Uncle Ed,” and he was promising you a very good time.

-According to Ed Mirvish’s official story, Ed Mirvish’s wet nurse was tenacity.
+According to the Ed Mirvish legend, Ed’s wet nurse was tenacity.
 Born in a small town in the American South where nothing appeared to be working out, Ed’s father, David, a poor immigrant from Lithuania, moved his family to Washington, D.C., hoping beyond hope to find better times.
-(Feel free to run that flickering black and white film reel with Dixieland jazz music fading in...)

 “The Ward” was a bustling landing place for new immigrants flowing in from Europe, China, the Caribbean, and Nova Scotia, filling up tenement housing, cold-water walk-ups, searching for a chance at a better life and creating its own small thriving markets.
 It would serve as a crucible for young Ed’s business sense and sensibilities.